What is ADHD?

 ADHD can be extremely difficult to deal with for children and adults alike.
 NOt only is it tough to tackle the symptoms themselves, but those who suffer from ADHD often face intense social scrutiny or even ridicule from society, especially as children.
 While much of the stigma around ADHD has been attacked in recent years, it is still very difficult to function with ADHD, especially without treatment.

-Some experts have even linked ADHD with an increased risk for car accidents, drug use/abuse, academic failure, or even criminal activity.
+Some experts have even linked ADHD with an increased risk for car accidents, academic failure, or even criminal activity.
 However, others portray ADHD in a more positive light-embracing it as simply a different, more creative way to approach learning and life.

 ADHD is often accompanied by additional diagnoses or disorders, such as depression, anxiety, OCD, or even bipolar.
 While ADHD presents differently in everyone, it is important to know you are not alone and millions of others are dealing with the same struggle.